spporan/JusticeForHadi/README.md

 npm run build
 ```

-This generates a static export in the `out` directory.
+This generates a static export in the `docs` directory.

 ### Deploy to GitHub Pages